official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 118

-The Report of the Iraq Inquiry*  Saddam “would probably … order preparations for a campaign of terrorism and
+*  Saddam “would probably … order preparations for a campaign of terrorism and

 sabotage in the region”.
 “… we know that Iraqi Special Forces and other organisations, such as the